 My foster Momma says at her house:

-- I am good in my crate, and have gotten better going in there on my own.
-My foster Mom feeds me in there and gives me the BEST treats in there so it has been a happy place to go to!
+- I am great in my crate at my foster home.
+My foster Mom feeds me and gives me the BEST treats in there so it has been a happy place to go to!
+I even run in there on my own when it's time to get put up!

 - I haven't had any accidents in my crate.